d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

     def forward(self, X):
         for blk in self.net:
             Y = blk(X)
-            # Concatenate input and output of each block on the channel dimension
+            # Concatenate input and output of each block along the channels
             X = np.concatenate((X, Y), axis=1)
         return X
 ```